danopia/helm-land/README.md

 # `helm-land.deno.dev`

 This is an experimental, from-scratch helm chart registry for hosting public charts.
+The registry is currently read-only, and serves a Helm repo as well as `oci://` pulling.
+*Please* contact me (issues, etc) if you have interest in publishing!

 I looked at options for publishing a basic helm chart and the options seemed to be one of: